felipetavares/pragmateam-coding-challenge/README.md

 ## Client-side logic

-### The issue with client-side business logic

-The main issue with the original code is that it relies on a client-side implementation of a validation logic.
+The main issue with the original code is that it relies on a *client-side* implementation of a validation logic.
 This is not an issue for small single-purpose apps, because in the end the logic will still be in one place.

 However, as an application grows in size and starts to have multiple front-ends and multiple places that requires the usage of the same logic, it leads to multiple sources of truth and code duplication.

-In the case of this app, this could be, for example:
+This could be, for example:

 - having to send SMS notifications for beers outside the correct temperature range;
 - having a phone app to monitor the temperatures;
 - having to log time outside correct range to a database;

-### How it affects testing

 And more importantly for our task, this not only makes testing the business logic harder, because it's not separated from the rendering/viewing logic but